Planning assessment to promote academic integrity online

 5) Lower the stakes

 High-stakes assessments are those where a lot rides on the outcome of a single assessment.
-Students are more likely to cheat on high-stakes assessment so shifting to lower-stakes assessment not only reduces students’ stress, it also promotes integrity.
+Students are more likely to cheat on high-stakes assessment so shifting to low-stakes assessment not only reduces students’ stress, it also promotes integrity.
 However, this must be balanced with a reasonable number of assessments.
 Having 100 small assessments each worth one per cent of the final course grade is not going to lower anyone’s stress.
 Lowering the stakes works when the total number of assessments is still manageable for everyone involved.

 These are just a few ideas to promote ethical teaching, learning, and assessment.
 The common denominator to all of these tips is to focus on students’ learning.
 When we think of assessment as a process to help students learn, we promote integrity for both teaching and learning.

-Sarah Eaton is associate professor in the Werklund School of Education at the University of Calgary
+Sarah Eaton is associate professor in the Werklund School of Education at the University of Calgary.

-The ideas presented in this post are from her upcoming book, Plagiarism in Higher Education: Tackling Tough Topics in Academic Integrity
+The ideas presented in this post are from her upcoming book, Plagiarism in Higher Education: Tackling Tough Topics in Academic Integrity.